 If you’ve suffered a whiplash injury in a car accident, whether you were a passenger or a driver, and someone else was at fault, you could be entitled to claim compensation.

-Could a passenger be held responsible for an accident?
+Could a passenger be held responsible for an accident and how can i prove fault in a car accident claim?

 Cases, where a passenger is ruled to be responsible for an accident, are rare.
 Even in cases where a passenger may have been causing a distraction, the driver is usually held accountable.
 In the unlikely event that a passenger could be held responsible for an accident, it could be because they had directly interfered with driving the vehicle, such as by touching the steering wheel or the driver or obstructing the driver’s vision.